stutzlab/mongo-replset/README.md

 ## ENVs

-* CONFIG_REPLICA_SET - name of the replica set to be used in configsrv replication. defaults to 'configsrv'
+* REPLICA_SET_NAME - name of the replica set to be used. defaults to 'replset1'
 * CONFIG_REPL_NODES - comma separated list of replica set servers. ex.: mongo1,mongo2,mongo3. required
 * ROOT_USERNAME - name of the 'root' username created during replicaset initial setup. defaults to 'admin'
 * ROOT_PASSWORD_SECRET - name of the Docker secret that will contain the password for the root user. required